Family Vacation Survival Guide

 But vacation can also be stressful.
 Kids often stay up late, get disconnected from parents, and melt down from the overload.
 I call it Family Vacation Stress Syndrome.
 (Of course, parents often experience their own version, whether from extended family tensions, grandparents judging their parenting, or logistical pressures.
 So the first rule for a restful vacation is to find a way to restore your own peace when you get off balance!)

 Even if it's just your own family on a vacation you've all looked forward to, the disrupted schedules, traveling, and the crash and burn from all the excitement can easily be a recipe for tears and tantrums.
-Here are 18 tips to help you manage life during vacation, so you can maximize the joy and minimize the tears.
+Here are 18 tips to help you manage life during vacation--whether in the summer or in the winter-- so you can maximize the joy and minimize the tears.

 1. Give kids plenty of warning about upcoming events, including travel...